orbeon/orbeon-forms/README.txt

 This software is OSI Certified Open Source Software.
 OSI Certified is a certification mark of the Open Source Initiative.

-The documentation is subject to the following terms:

-    * Conversion to other formats is allowed, but the actual content may not be altered or edited in any way.

-    * You may create printed copies for your own personal use.

-    * For all other uses, such as selling printed copies or using (parts of) the manual in another publication, prior written agreement from Orbeon, Inc. is required.

 See section 8 for more details about the licenses of included third-party software.